harshangrjn/QuantumCircuitOpt.jl/README.md

 This work was supported by Los Alamos National Laboratory's LDRD Early Career Research Award, *"20190590ECR: Discrete Optimization Algorithms for Provable Optimal Quantum Circuit Design"*.
 The primary developer of this package is Harsha Nagarajan (@harshangrjn).

 ## Citation
-If you find QuantumCircuitOptimization.jl useful in your work, we request you to cite the following paper:
+If you find QuantumCircuitOpt.jl useful in your work, we request you to cite the following paper: